openshift/hive/docs/hive_metrics.md

 Hive publishes metrics, which can help admins to monitor the Hive operations.
 Most of these metrics are always published; a few are [optional](#optional-metrics).

+Please refer to [Viewing Metrics with Prometheus](./developing.md#viewing-metrics-with-prometheus) for deploying a stateless prometheus pod in the hive namespace.

 ### Optional Metrics

 #### Duration-based Metrics